-These feelings came out of the mundane aspects of my new life in Vancouver to more obvious things like missing food from home.
 Here are a few things that were part of my cultural transition (and maybe yours too), and the steps I took to respond to them:

-Home is often just a feeling but who can deny the perks of not having to adult full time.
+Home is often just a feeling, but who can deny the perks of not having to adult full time.
 As the excitement of the first couple weeks settled into quizzes and cold weather, I started feeling anxious.
 Things were not going the way I thought they were supposed to.
 I had not expected classes to be so rigorous and that there would be so many people at UBC.
-This is when the honeymoon period ends and you have to pull up your socks to take actual steps to ease your transition.
+This is when the honeymoon period ends and you have to pull up your socks and take steps to ease your transition.

 There wasn’t much of a public transport culture back home.
 But given the expanse of Vancouver, I was suddenly taking lots of buses and skytrains.
 This came with a whole lot of info on how to ride as an ideal passenger.
 For example, thank your bus driver when you get off the bus, don’t block the entrance of the vehicle, and take your backpack off to make more room for passengers.

 Diversity and multiculturalism may be new to you when you come to Vancouver.
 My first class at UBC was an Anthropology class where the professor used the theme: every culture has something to say, every culture deserves to be heard.
 I went through the year with this ringing in my ears and made friends with people from around the world.
-This often meant asking them questions about their home country and answering their questions about mine—it led to some great conversations and learning!
+This often meant asking them questions about their home country and answering their questions about mine—which led to some great conversations and learning!

 Remember to embrace your new city with an open mind and curiosity.
 As an international student at UBC, you’re not alone and will soon make UBC your home away from home!